Dragons are so fun to draw! I can’t stop! I present to you more dragon artwork.

 I also drew another Skrill, because who doesn’t love Skrills?
 I also really like Razorwhips, because they’re pretty cool.
 Even their tears are poisonous!
 Of course, I sketched some.

 I think that now I’ve reached the end of my dragon drawing spree.
 This experience was really fun, and I hope to get better and draw more than just Night Furies.
-Well, now I’m leaving, because my next drawing destination is horses!
+Well, now I’m leaving, because my next drawing destination is more dragons!